tarcinapp/entity-persistence-service/README.md

 * You can query (get), create (post), replace (put), update (patch), delete (delete) entities through lists calling the endpoint: `/list-entity-relations`.
 * This endpoint supports filtering capabilities with `sets` just like other endpoints like `/lists` and `/entities`.
 See [Sets](#sets) for more information about the Set feature.
-* Uniqueness, default visibility, idempotency, auto-approve, record-limit, response-limit settings can be configured for individual relationship records.
+* Uniqueness, idempotency, auto-approve, record-limit, response-limit settings can be configured for individual relationship records.
+* ownership (_ownerUsers, _ownerGroups), viewership (_viewerUsers, _viewerGroups) and _visibility controls are not defined in the `ListEntityRelation` model.
+Instead, these properties are returned under the _fromMetadata and _toMetadata fields from the connected List and Entity.
+Authorization is enforced under "Anyone can see the list and the entity, can see the relation" principle.
+* `listFilter`, `listSet`, `entityFilter` and `entitySet` can be passed as query parameter while querying the `/list-entity-relations` endpoint.

 A sample response to the `GET /list-entity-relations` endpoint is as follows: